svgeesus/EuroMPE/voltage-ref-LM399.md

 " Since the dynamic impedance is constant with current changes regulation is better than discrete zeners.
 For optimum regulation, lower operating currents are preferred since the ratio of source resistance to zener impedance is higher, and the attenuation of input changes is greater.
 Further, at low currents, the voltage drop in the wiring is minimized." (ΑΝ-161)

+"PSRR comes from 2 or 3 contributions:
+1) The temperature regulator part
+2) the OP buffering the outout if used
+3) the current source to drive the zener part of the LM399 - often this a resisitor from the scaled up voltage.

+With modern voltage regulators, the PSRR is not that important any more.
+Even a 7812 can keep the supply resonable stable - with only a few mV in change 55 ppm/V are not a probem at all."
+[Kleinstein, EEVBlog](https://www.eevblog.com/forum/metrology/lm399-based-10-v-reference/msg849709/#msg849709)

 XDevs KX-lowcost uses 25ppm/C resistors for the op-amp divider, but 5ppm/C resistor for the bootstrapped current source.
 (And no pullup resistor for startup) [KX low-cost](https://xdevs.com/article/kx-ref/#lm399opt)